-How do I get my Gold Card (CC ID card)? .
-15 How do I get information about my basic IT set up? (email, network drives, setting up printers, voicemail) .
-15 Where can I find information about parking? .
-15 Is there support for faculty presenting at conferences? .
-15 I will be taking students on field trips.
+How do I get keys?16 How do I get my Gold Card (CC ID card)?16 How do I get information about my basic IT set up? (email, network drives, setting up printers, voicemail) Where can I find information about parking?
+Is there support for faculty presenting at conferences?
+I will be taking students on field trips.
 Where can I find planning info?
-Can I use college vehicles ?15 Do we proctor exams?
-What is the Honor Code? .16 I have a student who wants to join my class, but they cannot "add" the course because they do have the prerequisites.
-What should I do?
-How are class waitlists managed? .16 When and how often should I have office hours?
-How often can I schedule afternoon class? .16 Where can I find a collection of campus policies and academic policies? .16 I am bringing in grant/sponsored research.
-What should I do? .16 How do I view my research account balance? .
-17 I am an international faculty member and the college is sponsoring my work and immigration vi Where can I get more information?
-What are the students' graduation requirements? .
-17 Can I find out more about campus safety?
-Do you publish past statistics? .
-17
+Can I use college vehicles?10 Do we proctor exams?
+What is the Honor Code?17 Do we have a CC policy on use of generative AI?17 I have a student who wants to join my class, but they cannot "add" the course because they do no have the prerequisites.
+What should I do?17 How are class waitlists managed?17 When and how often should I have office hours?
+How often can I schedule afternoon class?17 Where can I find a collection of campus policies and academic policies?
+I am bringing in grant/sponsored research.
+What should I do?18 How do I view my research account balance?18 I am an international faculty member and the college is sponsoring my work and immigration visa.
+Where can I get more information?
+What are the students' graduation requirements?18 Can I find out more about campus safety?
+Do you publish past statistics?